Information Literacy Statement for Aberystwyth University

 - Improve impact of the library in the student experience

-- to consult with academic departments annually to learn about existing information literacy provision with a department, identify any gaps which a subject librarian might successfully meet, and produce an implementation plan to address these gaps and any resourcing issues for the coming session.
+- By consulting with academic departments annually to learn about existing information literacy provision with a department, identifying any gaps which a subject librarian might successfully meet, and producing an implementation plan to address these gaps and any resourcing issues for the coming session.

-- will offer at least one information literacy teaching activity for all UG students in each taught year of their course and for all taught PG students in the first year of their course.
+- By offering at least one information literacy teaching activity for all UG students in each taught year of their course and for all taught PG students in the first year of their course.

-- to deliver an Information Services welcome presentation to new undergraduate students in each academic department at the beginning of the course
+- By delivering an Information Services welcome presentation to new undergraduate students in each academic department at the beginning of the course

-- (where the subject librarian is delivering information literacy teaching) to prepare and deliver the teaching session and record and upload a lecture capture and any other class materials to AberLearn Blackboard
+- (where the subject librarian is delivering information literacy teaching) by preparing and delivering the teaching session and recording and uploading to Panopto as appropriate, and uploading any other class materials including pre-prepared video to Blackboard

-- to remind academic departments that they are happy to provide information literacy update presentations, workshops or one-to-one for staff on request
+- By reminding academic departments that they are happy to provide information literacy update presentations, workshops or one-to-one for staff on request

-- would welcome being involved in the development of academic skills modules by departments / institutes
+- By being involved in the development of academic skills modules by departments / institutes

 Definition of Information Literacy